bat-literature/bat-literature.github.io/workshop.md

 ## Part VI.2- Update the Reference Lists for Website/search

-Step 1. open a terminal
+1. open a terminal
-Step 2. go into the ```bat-literature.github.io``` directory Step 3. verify that the program "miller" is installed by running
+2. go into the ```bat-literature.github.io``` directory
+3. verify that the program "miller" is installed by running

 ```
 mlr --version